danielibars/easybroker_sync/README.md

 # easybroker_sync
-Wordpress Plugin to sync EasyBroker data to Directorist listings plugin
+Wordpress Plugin to sync EasyBroker data to Wordpress